Ed Sheeran’s Cameo, ‘Game Of Thrones’ Season 7 And 8 Spoilers Revealed At SXSW

 Season 8 spoilers: there are only six episodes to watch

-Sadly, Benioff and Weiss decided to just make the last season of Game of Thrones composed of just six episodes – the shortest ever in the franchise.
-Benioff confirmed that there’s already a 140-page outline for Season 8 with Dave Hill to write the premier.
-Bryan Cogman will get to write Episode 2 and the rest will be written by him and Weiss.
+Sadly, Benioff and Weiss decided to just make the last season of Game of Thrones just six episodes long – the shortest ever in the franchise.
+Benioff confirmed that there’s already a 140-page outline for Season 8, and Dave Hill will write the premiere.
+Bryan Cogman will get to write Episode 2, and the rest will be written by him and Weiss.

-Game of Thrones Season 8 have some pretty vicious battles
+Game of Thrones Season 8 has some pretty vicious battles

 Not to worry, though.
-Avid fans of GoT is not going to lack some good action with the vicious battles we’re promised for Season 8.
-With the length of just six episodes, having some good battles to watch over is a balm for our expectations.
+Avid fans of GoT are not going to lack some good action with the vicious battles in Season 8.

 Season 8 locations worldwide revealed – some have fallen off, literally

 It’s not much of a spoiler, but Benioff and Weiss confirmed four of the many shooting locations that they will use for Season 8.
-These would be Croatia, Iceland, Northern Ireland and Spain – places we are all familiar with where various seasons had been filmed before.
-As for the fallen sets, we have the famous stone arch of Malta that fell into the sea after a hurricane, a rock slide that crushed Castle Black and the 300-foot green screen that was blown over in Spain.
+These would be Croatia, Iceland, Northern Ireland, and Spain – places viewers are all familiar with where various seasons had been filmed before.
+As for the fallen sets, fans have the famous stone arch of Malta that fell into the sea after a hurricane, a rock slide that crushed Castle Black and the 300-foot green screen that was blown over in Spain.

 What do you think of these spoilers?
 How about your thoughts on Ed Sheeran’s acting?
 Don’t be too shy to sound your opinions in the comment section below.